 Here is what his employer had to say about Ravi’s work -

 “ He was dedicated and it was a pleasure to work with him.
 He is sincere and focused.
 He took ownership of the project, took the lead to direct the team and ensure that the display designs were executed to the clients’ specifications and brief.
 Ravi responded promptly to communication and was quick to solve problems.
 He has the ability to assess critique and constructively deliver alternative solutions.
 He is focused on quality and was able to meet the deadline.
 As the client, I was " stress-free" in a project, which is most unusual.Overall Performance was Excellent.”

 After a rigorous round of interviews, Aakriti was selected for an internship with Yumcheck, a food-delivery mobile application.
 She worked in the Corporate Communication Team of the organization’s Delhi Office.
 Here is what her employer said about her work -

-“Based on the projects she was involved in, she improved her skills of photoshop and Illustrator.
-She learnt how to imbibe Yumchek's office culture.
-She learnt to give more attention to detail and produce quality finished products in the given time frame as per corporate communication standards.
+“Based on the projects she was involved in, she improved her skills in photoshop and Illustrator.
+She learned how to imbibe Yumchek's office culture.
+She learned to give more attention to detail and produce quality finished products in the given time frame as per corporate communication standards.
 She was open to learning and taking up new projects.
-She has positive presence, is not afraid to ask for help or ask questions.
+She a positive presence, is not afraid to ask for help or ask questions.
 She is committed to her work and takes an interest in whatever she is doing.
-Also she was able to adjust and work with everyone efficiently.”
+Also, she was able to adjust and work with everyone efficiently.”

 Gaurika had the opportunity to work with Swaran Projectech, a furniture fabrication business in the heart of South Delhi.
 She came back elated and shared her experience with us -